Lexy1972/HP4395A_Screen_Grabber/README.md

 # HP4395A Screen Grabber

-Grabs screenshot from a HP4395A Network/Spectrum/Impedance Analyzer through  GPIB interface and the NI-488 drivers.
+Grabs screenshot from a HP4395A (probally a 4396A will work also) Network/Spectrum/Impedance Analyzer through  GPIB interface and the NI-488 drivers.

 ![Screenshot](Images/Screenshot1.JPEG)